By: Marilyn L. Davis

 - What motivates you?

-- What makes you mad, sad, glad, and scared?
+- When do you feel mad, sad, glad, and scared?

-- What lessons have you learned in life that are universal?
+- Are there lessons you learned in life that are universal?

 - What one message do you want to echo down the ages after you’re gone?

-All of us who write have what I call the outer and inner writing voice.
+All of us have what I call the outer and inner writing voice.
 The external voice has us checking for spelling errors, grammar, split infinitives and such.
 That outer voice is concerned and focused on the polished product.

 Then there's the inner voice.
 The one who clicks away writing down the deepest thoughts and feelings and that is where we find the passion.
-It is raw, it is often not refined, it’s intense, and it’s truth for us.
+It is raw, it is often not refined, it’s intense, and it’s true for us.